 In March, 1904, S. Weir Mitchell approached the Dean of the University of Pennsylvania Law School with a proposal which might have been called "The James Wilson Rescue Operation."
-To Dean William Draper

-Lewis he forwarded two letters "from a very respectable colored man" in Edenton who had confirmed to Mitchell the location of Wilson's unmarked grave in the Johnston family cemetery.
+To Dean William Draper Lewis he forwarded two letters "from a very respectable colored man" in Edenton who had confirmed to Mitchell the location of Wilson's unmarked grave in the Johnston family cemetery.
 "These altogether identify, without doubt," Mitchell wrote the Dean, "the situation and present neglect of one of the greatest men Pennsylvania can claim as her own."
 Mitchell called upon Dean Lewis to enlist the lawyers of Philadelphia, and especially of the University on whose faculty Wilson had twice served, in the formulation of a plan for the transfer of Wilson's remains to Philadelphia, which Mitchell envisioned as "a very great state affair," involving but limited expense.
-"I have taken a good deal of pains," he lectured the Dean, "to put the matter in shape and if it belonged to my profession, [I] would put it through, but as it is, I believe as the young ladies say, 'It is up to you.'
+"I have taken a good deal of pains," he lectured the Dean, "to put the matter in shape and if it belonged to my profession, [I] would put it through, but as it is, I believe as the young ladies say, 'It is up to vou.'
 "28

 The next month Dean Lewis submitted to his faculty the correspondence from Dr. Mitchell and the Chancellor of the Law Association in Philadelphia, Samuel Dickson, "in reference to the grave of Hon.
 James Wilson," and a resolution was thereupon adopted requesting the University's Provost to appoint a committee to consider the proposal made by Dr. Mitchell.29 This lawyerlike action having been taken, the Dean and the law faculty appear to have abandoned any further notion of pressing forward with Mitchell's proposal.
 One deterrent, among others, was the attitude of Chancellor Dickson, who argued strongly for leaving Wilson where he was, in peace.
 He was especially leery of Wilson's resurrection if it would lead, as Dr. Mitchell plainly hoped it would, to some extravagant state ceremony in which Theodore Roosevelt might participate.
-An old-line Democrat, Dickson shrank from the specter of a James Wilson propped up as an apostle of the new nationalism and an advocate of implied powers granted the federal government under the Constitution.30 ied for the ministry, but in the course of postgraduate studies in Chicago, he was bitten by the history bug.
+An old-line Democrat, Dickson shrank from the specter of a James Wilson propped up as an apostle of the new nationalism and an advocate of implied powers granted the federal government under the Constitution.30

+Enter now, as Dr. Mitchell's challenge to the legal profession is about to be submerged in committee, two curious characters who would compete for the privilege of ferrying James Wilson back across the Styx -- for the role, if the image be allowed, of a Charon in reverse passage.
+The first was the Reverend Burton Alva Konkle.
+Originally from Indiana, Konkle studied for the ministry, but in the course of postgraduate studies in Chicago, he was bitten by the history bug.
 Toward the turn of the century he came to the Philadelphia area and took up residence in Swarthmore, vowing to "give my life...to put Pennsylvania into national history as she ought to be."
 In 1941, when he sent to the press his last book, he congratulated himself on having accomplished that goal by publishing biographies of twenty-one neglected Pennsylvanians.31 How much Konkle drew on Mitchell's prior inspiration is unclear.
 What is clear, however, is that, for all his quirkiness (maybe because of it), he forged ahead, disregarding the many practical objections that others had raised.
 Under his leadership as secretary, a James Wilson Memorial Committee was organized and important personages, including Chancellor Dickson, were persuaded to serve on it.